 Financing Statements.
 The NMFA and the Trustee will cause the Indenture to be filed as a financing statement with the Secretary of State of the State, in such manner and at such places as may be required by law fully to protect the security interest of the Owners in the Bonds and the right, title, and interest of the Trustee in and to the Trust Estate.
 From time to time, the Trustee may, but will not be required to, obtain an opinion of counsel setting forth what, if any, actions by the NMFA or Trustee should be taken to preserve such security.
 The NMFA will execute or cause to be executed any and all further instruments as may reasonably be requested by the Trustee that such actions have been taken and will take such other action as is necessary to preserve the lien of the Indenture upon the Trust Estate created by the Indenture until the principal of and interest on the Bonds executed and delivered under the Indenture has been paid.
-The Trustee will execute or join in the execution of any such further or additional instrument and file or join in the filing thereof at such time or times and in such place or places as it may be advised by an opinion of Counsel may be necessary to preserve the lien of the Indenture until the Principal of and interest on the Trust Estate created by the Indenture until the Principal of and in trust Estate created by the Indenture until the principal of and in trust Estate created by the Indenture until the principal of and interest or places as it may be advised by an opinion of Counsel may be necessary to preserve the lien of the Indenture until the Principal of and interest or places as it may be advised by an opinion of Counsel may be necessary to preserve the lien of the Indenture until the Principal of and interest on the Bonds have been paid.
+The Trustee will execute or join in the execution of any such further or additional instrument and file or join in the filing thereof at such time or times and in such place or places as it may be advised by an opinion of Counsel may be necessary to preserve the lien of the Indenture until the Principal of and interest on the Trust Estate created by the Indenture until the Principal of and in the trust estate created by the Indenture until the Principal of the Indenture upon the Trust Estate created by the Indenture until the principal of the Indenture upon the Trust Estate created by the Indenture until the principal of and interest or places as it may be advised by an opinion of Counsel may be necessary to preserve the lien of the Indenture until the Principal of and interest or places as it may be advised by an opinion of Counsel may be necessary to preserve the lien of the Indenture upon the Trust Estate created by the Indenture until the Principal of and interest on the Bonds have been paid.